AI Trail Analysis

 - Respect wildlife

-There are no permits or fees to access the Pochuck Boardwalk.
-Hikers are expected to follow Leave No Trace principles, keep dogs leashed, and remain on the boardwalk to protect the sensitive wetland ecosystem and wildlife.
+There are no permits or fees required to access the Pochuck Boardwalk.
+Hikers are expected to follow Leave No Trace principles, including packing out all trash and staying on the designated path.
+Dogs are generally permitted on the Appalachian Trail but must be kept on a leash.

 Nearby amenities⌄